brightway-lca/bw_interface_schemas/README.md

 * Removal of edge `type` labels which were at best confusing and sometimes incorrect.
 Edges now have a small set of possible types which only indicates the matrix they can be used in, and explicit instead of implicit direction.
 * Clear separation of processes and products.
 Processes can only consume and produce products, and vice-versa.
 The previous allowance of chimaera processes which acted as products made modelling of multifunctional processes difficult and error-prone.
 * The single graph format with LCI and LCIA nodes can sensibly model impact assessment data.
 Previously impact assessment data had to pretend to be inventory databases in `bw2io`.
 * A unified data format which is identical in Python and JSON.
-This makes serialization, database storage, and exchange across systems and languages much easier.
+This makes serialization, data storage, and exchange across systems and languages much easier.
 * Pydantic validation provides usable feedback and prevents data errors entering the database.

 ## Installation